dathanb/links/README.md

 * [Rands in Repose](http://randsinrepose.com/) for management tips in a software engineering context.
 * [Fabulous Adventures in Coding](https://ericlippert.com/) is the blog of Eric Lippert, formerly of the C# compiler team.
 It's chock-full of static analysis goodness.
 * [Jepsen](https://jepsen.io/) tracks behavior of databases against CAP theorem guarantees.
 Seeing detailed analysis of how systems break under pressure is super-informative about how hard distributed databases are.
+* [Adrian Colyer](https://twitter.com/adriancolyer) runs [the morning paper](https://blog.acolyer.org/), where he reads and writes a summary of one technology or CS paper per day.
+This is maybe the best resource available for staying abreast of the state of the art in CS and software engineering, albeit mostly on the academic side.